-Founded in 1670, the Royal Botanic Garden Edinburgh (RBGE) is the second oldest botanic garden in Britain, with only the Oxford Botanic Garden beating it for age.
-However, the garden in Edinburgh boasts the most diverse collections of plants of anywhere in the country, and across its 70 acres of land you’ll find yourself transported all over the world – from the low-lying mosses that live on Peruvian mountains to the dense green vegetation of the Brazilian jungles.
+What makes the Edinburgh gardens so special is that they boast the most diverse collection of plants in Britain and across 70 acres you’ll find yourself transported all over the world from the low-lying mosses that live on Peruvian mountains to the dense green vegetation of the Brazilian jungles.

-As a place to relax away from the busy city centre the gardens are only equalled by the Water of Leith for peace and quiet, and you’ll always find Edinburgh locals wandering through the grounds enjoying the serenity of the varied plant life.
-For tourists, the facilities available easily match those found at any other Edinburgh attraction, with cafe’s, a restaurant, snack stations, a gift shop, and an information centre catering to the needs of visitors of all ages.
+As a place to relax away from the busy city centre, the gardens are only equalled by the Water of Leith, and the facilities easily rival those found at any other Edinburgh attraction with cafés, a restaurant, snack stations, a gift shop, and an information centre.

-Although the gardens are free to enter it’s well worth paying the reasonable entrance fee to get into the premier attraction of the RBGE which is the incredible jungle that lives inside the enormous glasshouses.
-These glasshouses contain some of the oldest plants in the entire collection, as well as some of the largest, which makes for a fascinating walk as you appreciate the 3,000 exotic species that have been collected from all over the world.
+Although the gardens are free to enter it’s worth paying the small fee to get into the premier attraction of the RBGE which is the tropical jungle that lives inside a giant glasshouse.
+The glasshouse contains some of the oldest plants in the entire collection (as well as some of the largest) and there are more than 3,000 exotic species that have been collected from all over the world.

-Other highlights include a woodland garden, a tree collection, a Rhododendron collection, alpine houses, and a botanic cottage (which is used for education and community sessions), while the visitor centre houses exhibitions that change on a regular basis.
+Other highlights of the RBGE include a woodland garden, an arboretum, a Rhododendron collection, alpine houses, and a botanic cottage (which is used for education and community sessions), while the visitor centre houses exhibitions that change on a regular basis.

 St. Giles Cathedral